isc-projects/bind9/bin/dnssec/dnssec-keygen.rst

 -  ``iiiii`` is the key identifier (or footprint).

-``dnssec-keygen`` creates two files, with names based on the printed string. ``Knnnn.+aaa+iiiii.key`` contains the public key, and ``Knnnn.+aaa+iiiii.private`` contains the private key.
+:program:`dnssec-keygen` creates two files, with names based on the printed string. ``Knnnn.+aaa+iiiii.key`` contains the public key, and ``Knnnn.+aaa+iiiii.private`` contains the private key.